 - Make sure you are working with a thawed turkey.
 Preheat oven to 400°F. Remove the giblets.
 Rinse and pat dry turkey.

 - Combine the mayo and spices.
-Rub all over turkey including the cavity.
-Place turkey neck back inside cavity (that's meaty too.)
+Rub all over the turkey including the cavity.
+Place turkey neck back inside the cavity (that's meaty too.)

-- Place turkey into a large roasting pan with removable rack.
-Pour 2 quarts of water onto the bottom of pan.
+- Place the turkey into a large roasting pan with a removable rack.
+Pour 2 quarts of water onto the bottom of the pan.